TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/packet-broker/configure/routing-policies.md

 {{< figure src="../pb-networks.png" alt="Networks" >}}

-To configure a routing policy for a specific network, click the network.
+To configure a routing policy for a specific network, first select the network.
 Activate the **Use network specific routing policy** radio button.

 Here, you may choose which uplink and downlink messages you would like to exchange with this network.